 The costs of this action are not insubstantial and a creditor has to decide whether the debtor is likely to pay up.
-A debt of over 750 must be undisputed and the creditor must have notified the debtor of its intent to collect the debt.
+A debt of over £5000 (from 1st October 2015) must be undisputed and the creditor must have notified the debtor of its intent to collect the debt.
 This often involves issuing a statutory demand first.
 If the debtor fails to pay the statutory demand in 21 days and does not dispute the debt, then the creditor may issue a winding up petition.

-The costs vary between solicitors but a typical cost of the action will be 250-500 for a stat demand, and 1,000-2,000 for a winding up petition (includes Court costs).
+The costs vary between solicitors but a typical cost of the action will be £250-£500 for a statutory demand, and £1,000-£2,000 for a winding up petition (includes Court costs).
 Despite this for larger debts it is a very effective way of collecting larger debts when the creditor believes that there is sufficient resource to pay it.
 Many larger companies use established debt collection law firms to collect their debts this way.

 WARNING!
 Even if the debt is paid (always with full costs) the fact that a petition is issued means that a winding up hearing (in the High Court) MUST be held.
 Between the date of the payment and hearing it is possible (and often happens) that another creditor learns of the petition and "substitutes" their debt for the paid debt.
 Thus"piggy-backing"the action in order to get ahead of other creditors and get paid.